Overview

 - loading of ANTEX antenna models file

-- loading of RINEX observation files (version 2 and version 3)
+- loading and writing of RINEX observation files (version 2, 3, and 4)

-- loading of RINEX navigation files (version 3)
+- loading of RINEX navigation files (version 2, 3, and 4)

 - support for Hatanaka compact RINEX format